 I grabbed the camera and tripod and jumped into the car.
 Two seconds later there was a blinding flash and deafening thunder clap about 100 feet away.
 I had cheated Death, and my own stupidity, again.

 Photographing lightning is the most amazing type of photography you will ever do.
 And probably the dumbest thing you can do with a camera, but I love it.
 Here are some tips on lightning and safety:

 - Being struck by lightning can cause many problems, including: neurological issues, memory loss, chronic pain and death.
 That last one’s a real bummer.

 - Count how many seconds between when you see lightning and hear the thunder.
-Thunder travels at about 1 miler per 5 seconds.
+Thunder travels at about 1 mile per 5 seconds.
 So, 15 seconds means the lightning struck 3 miles away.

 - As a rule, if you can hear thunder, you are close enough to be struck by lightning.
 Remember the phrase, “A bolt from the blue?”
 It refers to the fact that you can have a clear blue-sky overhead, and still be struck by lightning.
 The bolt can come from a storm that’s over the horizon.

 - In the United States, hundreds of people are struck by lightning every year, and about 55 of those people are killed.
 I have personally met three people who have been struck by lightning.

 - A car can offer protection from lightning if it has a metal roof and is completely enclosed.
 Convertibles or open cabs offer no protection from lightning.
 In a storm, be sure not to touch anything inside the car that may be in contact with the outer body, such as door handles or window cranks.

 - Buildings must be completely enclosed too, so no carports or covered patios.